queelius/metafunctor/content/projects/likelihood.model.series.md/index.md

 # Documentation

-For more detailed information on how to use this package and what each function does, please refer the [dcoumentation](https://queelius.github.io/likelihood.model.series.md).
+For more detailed information on how to use this package and what each function does, please refer to the package documentation.
+The series\_system function and its parameters are described in detail there.

 # Contributing

-Contributions are welcome!
+Contributions are welcome\!
 Please open an issue or submit a pull request on GitHub if you find any bugs or if you’d like to suggest improvements.